Validation for a Granular Digital Twin: From 2D to 3D

 The resulting deviations for these geometric descriptors, demonstrating the close agreement between scan and model, are summarized in Table 1.
 The reconstructed digital twin is shown both as a 2D slice in Fig. 2 and as the full 3D geometry in Fig. 3.

 A strong visual agreement between the real scan and the digital twin is observed.
-For quantitative validation, the relative diffusivity of the solid electrolyte—a purely 3D transport property—was computed for both structures.
+For quantitative validation, the Ionic conductivity of the solid electrolyte, a purely 3D transport property, was computed for both structures.

-The reference µCT geometry yields a value of 57.29 %, while the digital twin gives 52.35 %.
-The deviation of approximately 9% confirms the close structural agreement and demonstrates the capability to generate accurate 3D digital twins from 2D image data.
+The reference µCT geometry yields a value of 0.137 S/m, while the digital twin gives 0.132 S/m.
+The deviation of approximately 4% confirms the close structural agreement and demonstrates the capability to generate accurate 3D digital twins from 2D image data.